Craftsy/code-challenges/challenge3/README.md

 You can read more about it here: https://en.wikipedia.org/wiki/ROT13 </br>

-## We would like you to create a function which performs a ROT13 on all characters in a given string.
+## Create a function which performs a ROT13 on all characters in a given string.

 * Input string will always have a valid value
 * Capitalization must be maintained